Henry B. Jones

-Henry B. Jones (March 11, 1887 – April 1, 1971) was an African American artist, writer, print-maker, illustrator, teacher, athletic coach and school counselor.
+Henry Bozeman Jones (March 11, 1887 – April 1, 1971) was an African American artist, writer, print-maker, illustrator, teacher, athletic coach and school counselor.
 He was known primarily for his portraits and landscapes.

 Early life and community involvement

 Henry Bozeman Jones was born on March 11, 1887, in Philadelphia to Andrew J. and Ada Jones.
 Bozeman was his mother’s surname.
 His father was a real state agent.
 Jones attended Central High School and received a scholarship to the Pennsylvania Academy of the Fine Arts in 1907.
 He attended the academy from 1908 to 1910, studying under artists Thomas Anshutz, Henry Poore, William Merritt Chase and Hugh Breckenridge.
 Anshutz chose Jones from among his other students to work with him in his studio.

 After graduation, Jones enrolled at the Philadelphia School of Pedagogy, which trained Central graduates to become elementary school teachers.
 Jones was never able to live off his art alone.
 He worked at a number of jobs while painting part time - as a shipping clerk, bellboy, porter, cement worker, actor, printer and teacher.

-He was referred to as “Hen Jones” by those who knew him well and was inseparable from his pipe.
+He was referred to as “Hen Jones” by those who knew him well, and was inseparable from his pipe.
 In a column about versatile men, a Philadelphia Tribune writer noted in 1954 that Jones, then retired, was skilled in building cupboards and cabinets.
 He was called on often to talk about a variety of subjects.
-In 1936, he spoke about reincarnation at the Germantown YWCA.
 He judged a children’s poster contest for a sorority, spoke on the subject of Black youth at a forum, and using charts, urged a women’s group to "use the brilliant coloring of their race to its best advantage by wearing all shades of red, orange, blue green and brown and by avoiding all tints" in a talk about color harmony and dress.